 Sanitation is another situation that can result in lead contamination away from the firing line itself.
 Clothing used by the shooters is kept in clothing lockers with street clothes and personal items.
 In many cases, shooters don’t wash their hands before handling other items such as exercise equipment and even food.

 Defining what is a safe level of lead on surfaces is not easy.
 The greatest danger of lead exposure that can adversely affect humans is for children six years old and younger.
-At these ages, very small amounts of exposure can reduce a child’s IQ and have other longer term adverse effects throughout their lives.
-Lead contamination can be carried home on clothing and shoes and subject children and family members to lead.
+At these ages, very small amounts of exposure can reduce a child’s IQ and have other long term adverse effects throughout their lives.
+Lead contamination in indoor firing/gun ranges can be carried home on clothing and shoes and subject children and family members to lead.

 40 ug/ft2 – bare and carpeted floors